History

 2019

 • We got Ald.
-Taylor to introduce a Community Benefits Agreement ordinance for Woodlawn housing to Chicago's City Council.
+Jeanette Taylor to introduce a Community Benefits Agreement ordinance for Woodlawn housing to Chicago's City Council.

 2020